GRISP: Guided Recurrent IRI Selection over SPARQL Skeletons: Conclusion

-We did not use AI for core parts of the work.
-In particular, we did not use AI to implement the code for GRISP, and not for writing.
-We did use AI coding assistants in an interactive manner to help us with writing code for non-critical parts of this work, such as the demo webapp at \website{}.
+GRISP stops as soon as it finds a valid query with a non-empty result.
+We consider it an interesting direction for future work to add a plausibility check for the result.
+For example, if the result for the question \emph{All British Monarchs} does not contain Queen Elizabeth II, it is clearly wrong.
+Performing such a plausibility check is straightforward with an LLM, but it is not clear how to do so with an SLM.
+Moreover, to make the result of such a check reasonably actionable, there would have to be a way to enhance the pool of skeletons if none leads to a plausible result.

-\begin{acks} Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 499552394 - SFB 1597.
-Thanks to Luis Drayer for his help with reproducing WikiSP for \Cref{tab:main}. \end{acks}
+\paragraph{AI Use Statement.} We did not use AI for core parts of the work.
+In particular, we did not use AI to implement code for GRISP or to write paper content from scratch.
+We did use AI coding assistants in an interactive manner to help us with writing code for non-critical parts of this work.
+We also used AI to improve and polish our writing, and to rephrase existing paragraphs.
+We carefully checked AI-generated writing in all cases.